Platonic-Systems/generics-sop-examples/doc/edit.md

 hcollapse :: SListIN h xs => h (K a) xs -> CollapseTo h a
 ```

-If you are not very familiar with the library, this signature is not particularly easy to understand.
+If you are not very familiar with the library, this signature can be difficult to understand.
 But the monomorphized versions, such as that for `NS`, are more straightforward:

 ```haskell
 collapse_NP :: NP (K a) xs -> [a]